ahettlin/angular-cli-workshop/exercises/Exercise-4.md

 ng g c list-page --skip-selector=true
 ```

-This is just a standard component.
+This is just a standard component like we created in exercise 2.
 The `--skip-selector` option tells the CLI to not define an element selector on the generated component.
 We don't need a selector because this component will never be used inside the template of another component.
 This is generally the case for all components that are used as routes.

 Unfortunately, the CLI does not currently have an option to automatically update our route definitions when creating a component.
 We have to do that manually.